 Mandlovu in the Global Kitchen – Sushi Making Adventure in Japan

-Japan’s many culinary delights presented me with a delightful dilemma during my visit.
+Japan’s many culinary delights presented me with a delightful dilemma.
 Faced with a multitude of delicious options, I embarked on a foodventure to uncover the art of Japanese cooking.
-After searching for cooking classes, I stumbled upon Cooking Sun, Osaka, a culinary haven brimming with positive reviews.
-A crucial choice awaited me: would I master the art of crafting Ramen and Gyoza from scratch or endeavor to create sushi?
+After searching for cooking classes, I stumbled upon Cooking Sun, Osaka.
+It was a culinary haven brimming with positive reviews.
+A crucial choice awaited: to master the art of crafting Ramen and Gyoza from scratch or to create sushi?
 With both options being beloved Japanese classics, the decision was anything but straightforward.
-Ultimately, my desire to conquer the art of sushi, after previous less-than-successful attempts tipped the scales.
+Ultimately, my desire to conquer the art of sushi tipped the scales.

 My sushi-making journey led me to an apartment block nestled in the heart of Dotonburi, a stone’s throw from the vibrant Kuromon Market.
-The cooking studio, spacious and impeccably arranged with various Japanese cooking utensils, introduced me to tools I’d never encountered before.
-The stage was set, and the room was thoughtfully prepared with the essentials for our sushi-making adventure.
-In the company of just two fellow enthusiasts, one from the U.S. and the other from Australia, an intimate class began to take shape.
+The cooking studio was spacious and impeccably arranged with various Japanese cooking utensils.
+I discovered a few cooking tools I’d never encountered before.
+In the company of two fellow enthusiasts, an intimate class began to take shape.

 Our initial exchange was one of introductions.
-We were all travelling across Japan for varying durations, and we regaled each other with tales of our Nippon adventures.
-Our shared passion for Japanese cuisine and the many unfamiliar options it offered compared to what we found at home helped us forge an immediate connection.
-However, our exuberant chatter prompted a gentle reminder from our instructor that our mission extended beyond conversation; it was time to create.
+We were all travelling across Japan for varying durations, and we regaled each other with tales of our adventures.
+We forged an immediate connection due to our shared passion for Japanese cuisine.
+We discussed the many options in Japan, which exceeded what we found at home.
+Our chatter prompted a gentle reminder from our instructor that our mission extended beyond conversation; it was time to create.
 On the menu was miso soup, pressed sushi, rolled sushi as well as hand rolled sushi.

-Our culinary voyage commenced with the creation of dashi, the foundational Japanese stock soup comprising kelp (seaweed) and dried bonito (tuna flakes), with mushroom and kelp as the vegetarian alternative.
+Our culinary voyage commenced with the creation of dashi.
+It is the foundational Japanese stock soup comprising kelp (seaweed), dried bonito (tuna flakes) and with mushroom.
 This simple yet essential start set the stage for our culinary exploration.
 The instructor then unveiled the world of miso.
 Did you know that there was a yellow, white, and red miso?
 It was news to me.
-The colour of each is determined by the temperature, malt, and preparation time.
+The temperature, malt, and preparation time determine the colour of each.
 The intensity of flavour ranged from mild to robust, with the red being the most robust.
 When preparing miso soup, one can also add tofu, radish, seaweed, or mushroom to customise the soup.

 The core element of the sushi is the rice.
 As it rice needs to be cooked and cooled prior to making sushi, the instructor had prepared this ahead of time.
-She joked about not using basmati rice to make sushi but in order to replicate at home, we would need to specifically use Japanese rice as other rice variations may not give the desired consistency.
+She emphasised the need to use Japanese rice.
+As other rice variations may not give the desired consistency.
 We added rice vinegar, sugar and salt to the rice before fluffing it up while also trying to make sure that the rice was firm and not soggy.
 A fan proved to be an unexpected handy tool in the process.

-Next we prepared an array of sushi toppings including tiger prawn, tuna mayonnaise and assorted vegetables.
+Next we prepared various sushi toppings.
+This included tiger prawn, tuna mayonnaise and assorted vegetables.

 We prepared the iconic tomagoyaki (Japanese egg roll) on a flat iron pan.
 It seemed effortless when done by the instructor.
-My attempt at this with chopsticks was less seamless, as I used all the delicacy and patience I could muster to ensure that the egg did not break.
-After rolling in the pan, I took it out and held it on the rolling mat to ensure that we had a nice round shape for the egg – an ode to aesthetics cherished in Japanese cuisine.
+My attempt at this with chopsticks was less seamless.
+I had to use all the delicacy and patience I could muster to ensure that the egg did not break.
+I took it out of the pan and held it on the rolling mat.
+This ensured that we had a nice round shape for the egg – an ode to aesthetics cherished in Japanese cuisine.

 Our journey continued with preparing the rolled sushi.
-The instructor explained the importance of laying the nori correctly so that it did not break.
-As an attentive student, I lay the nori (dried seaweed) down on the rolling mat, rough side up before adding a layer of sushi rice.
-I then added lettuce, rolled egg, sliced cucumber, pepper, tuna mayo, crab sticks and then rolled it firmly enough for a good shape, but delicate enough not to break the nori.
-As a student always aspiring for the top grade, I managed to get mine beautifully formed and structurally sound.
+We learnt the importance of laying the nori correctly so that it did not break.
+As an attentive student, I lay the nori (dried seaweed) on the rolling mat, rough side up before adding a layer of sushi rice.
+I added lettuce, rolled egg, sliced cucumber, pepper, tuna mayo, crab sticks.
+I then rolled it firmly enough for a good shape, but delicate enough not to break the nori.
+As a student always aspiring for the top grade, I managed to get mine formed and structurally sound.

 The next part of our journey was preparing pressed sushi.
 This sushi is celebrated for its simplicity, deliciousness and ease of preparation.
-It definitely was the most fun to make as we mixed the rice with ground seaweed for the colour, then artfully layered the ingredients on the sushi press.
-Precision guided our knife to skilfully align the sushi press’ contours.
+It was fun to mix the rice with ground seaweed for the colour, then layered the ingredients on the sushi press.
+Precision guided our knife to align the sushi press’ contours.
 This variety, commonly enjoyed in Japanese households, now graced our plates as a testament to our growing expertise.

 In true Japanese style, we meticulously plated our sushi creating visually pleasing arrangements.
-It took a while for me to stop taking pictures and admiring the beautiful creations, but soon delved into the feast, complemented by a bowl of Miso soup.
-Not biased, but as someone with a profound appreciation for sushi, I could confidently say this experience ranked among my top 5 sushi meals.
+It took a while for me to stop taking pictures and admiring the beautiful creations.
+We soon delved into the feast, complemented by a bowl of Miso soup.
+As someone with a profound appreciation for sushi, I could confidently say this experience ranked among my top 5 sushi meals.

 Menu included: